Cost Optimization

 Here are some negotiation tips and tactics that licensing experts recommend:

-- Leverage Timing and Sales Quotas: Oracle’s sales representatives have quarterly and annual targets, and your support renewal or new purchase can help them meet those quotas.
-You may find Oracle more flexible by engaging at the right time – ideally a few months before your renewal, aligned with Oracle’s Q4 (which ends in May) or other quarter-ends.
-Oracle is often more willing to offer support concessions at the fiscal year-end to meet sales goals.
+• Leverage Timing and Sales Quotas: Oracle’s sales representatives have quarterly and annual targets, and your support renewal or new purchase can help them meet those quotas.
+You may find Oracle more flexible by engaging at the right time – ideally, a few months before your renewal, aligned with Oracle’s Q4 (which ends in May) or other quarter-ends.
+Oracle is often more willing to offer support concessions at the end of the fiscal year to meet sales goals.
 Plan your negotiation timeline to take advantage of this, if possible.
 Even asking for a simple break (like waiving the annual 8% uplift for this renewal) is more likely to succeed when your Oracle rep is trying to close business and secure their bonus.

-- Create Competitive Pressure: Don’t keep it a secret that you’re exploring alternatives.
+• Create Competitive Pressure: Don’t keep it a secret that you’re exploring alternatives.
 Inform Oracle that you are considering moving some or all support to a third-party provider or have budget constraints that might force you to reduce your Oracle footprint.
 While Oracle may not slash your support fees in half just because you mention Rimini Street, it does change the conversation.
-In many cases, Oracle’s first response to a third-party support threat is to offer to eliminate the annual increase or to extend payment terms rather than cut the base fee.
+In many cases, Oracle’s first response to a third-party support threat is to offer to eliminate the annual increase or extend payment terms, rather than cutting the base fee.
 Take whatever concessions you can get – removing the uplift alone can save ~8% year over year, which compounds significantly.
-If your support spend is large, you might even get a small discount or some other incentive as a counteroffer.
+If your support spend is substantial, you may even receive a small discount or other incentive as a counteroffer.
 However, be prepared that Oracle’s stance is often that their support is “non-negotiable” – you may need to escalate within Oracle (to a support renewal manager or higher) and persist.
 A realistic target (e.g., avoiding increases or getting ~5-10% off) grounded in benchmark data (like knowing other similar companies got a freeze or slight discount) can strengthen your case.
-Remember that Oracle is unlikely to agree to huge cuts without a major change in scope; as noted in an Oracle licensing FAQ, a 30% support reduction is almost unheard of unless you make a new big purchase.
+Remember that Oracle is unlikely to agree to significant cuts without a major change in scope; as noted in an Oracle licensing FAQ, a 30% support reduction is almost unheard of unless a new major purchaseis made.
 So, aim for achievable wins.

-- Bundle and Trade-Offs: If you’re also purchasing new Oracle products or cloud services, use that as a bargaining chip.
+• Bundle and Trade-Offs: If you’re also purchasing new Oracle products or cloud services, use that as a bargaining chip.
 Oracle might be willing to offer better support if you, for example, expand your usage of Oracle Cloud or purchase additional licenses.
 This could come as credits or discounts on support tied to the new spend.
-Conversely, if you’re consolidating contracts (as mentioned earlier), the larger the contract value, the more Oracle has at stake – which can justify a volume discount.
-Negotiating support as part of a broader Enterprise Agreement or during a procurement of new licenses can be effective: ask for a global discount that covers both the new licenses and reduces your existing support stream, or request extra years of support at no charge.
+Conversely, if you’re consolidating contracts (as mentioned earlier), the larger the contract value, the more Oracle has at stake, which can justify a volume discount.
+Negotiating support as part of a broader Enterprise Agreement or during the procurement of new licenses can be effective.
+Ask for a global discount that covers both the new licenses and reduces your existing support stream, or request extra years of support at no additional charge.
 Oracle’s sales teams have some flexibility if it helps them sign a bigger deal.
-The key is to find win-win scenarios: perhaps you’ll agree to a multi-year renewal or adopt an Oracle cloud module, and in return, Oracle reduces your ongoing support rate or provides a significant credit.
+The key is to find win-win scenarios: perhaps you’ll agree to a multi-year renewal or adopt an Oracle cloud module, and in return, Oracle will reduce your ongoing support rate or provide a significant credit.
 Always get any such promises in writing as an amendment to your contract.

-- Use Benchmarks and Experts: It can help to reference what other companies are paying or have negotiated.
+• Use Benchmarks and Experts: It can help to reference what other companies are paying or have negotiated.
 While specifics are often confidential, industry analysts and third-party licensing advisors frequently share trends.
-For example, knowing that many customers have negotiated a 0% increase on support for a 3-year termor that Oracle has provided special discounts for customers moving to OCI gives you concrete asks.
+For example, knowing that many customers have negotiated a 0% increase on support for a 3-year term, or that Oracle has provided special discounts for customers moving to OCI, gives you concrete asks.
 If you can access a licensing consultant or peer network, gather insight on Oracle’s “going rates” or any recent concessions.
 Oracle’s tactics evolve (recently, they moved from a 4% standard uplift to as high as 8% in some cases), so understanding the current negotiation climate is valuable.
 If negotiating is not your forte, consider enlisting experienced negotiators – some firms specialize in Oracle contract negotiations.
 They can help you avoid common pitfalls, craft a strategy, and even participate anonymously in the negotiation.
-The investment in expert help can pay for itself many times over if you’re looking at a multi-million dollar support renewal.
+Investing in expert help can pay for itself many times over if you’re considering a multi-million-dollar support renewal.

-- Document Everything and Stay Firm: When you enter talks, be clear about your questions and the reasons.
+• Document Everything and Stay Firm: When you enter negotiations, be clear about your questions and the reasons behind them.
 Document your current usage, the cost issues, and the alternatives you’re considering.
-Presenting Oracle with a well-founded case (for instance, “We have 15% of licenses not in use, we cannot justify paying support on these, here’s our plan to terminate them or move them to third-party if we can’t reach an agreement”) can sometimes open dialogue on solutions that Oracle normally doesn’t advertise.
+Presenting Oracle with a well-founded case (for instance, “We have 15% of licenses not in use, we cannot justify paying support on these, here’s our plan to terminate them or move them to third party if we can’t reach an agreement”) can sometimes open dialogue on solutions that Oracle normally doesn’t advertise.
 Be courteous but firm – Oracle reps might initially insist that support prices are standard.
 It often takes several rounds, and you may need to get to the right person with the authority to approve exceptions.
 Ensure any negotiated outcome (like a waived uplift or discount) is reflected in the renewal order or an addendum.
 Verbal assurances are not enough.
 Finally, be willing to walk away or escalate if you’re not getting traction – for example, involve your CIO or procurement VP to call an Oracle sales executive.
-Showing that reducing this cost is a top priority for your company underscores that you will find a way to cut support costs one way or another, with or without Oracle’s help.
+Demonstrating that reducing this cost is a top priority for your company indicates that you will find a way to cut support costs, one way or another, with or without Oracle’s help.

 Successful negotiation with Oracle is about timing, leverage, and knowledge.
 By using Oracle’s fiscal calendar to your advantage, introducing competition (third-party or alternative platforms), and bringing data to the table, you put pressure on Oracle to develop a creative solution.

-Many have obtained relief from the relentless support cost escalations—even securing a few years of flat fees can mean millions saved over the long term.
+Many have obtained relief from the relentless cost escalations of support, securing a few years of flat fees can mean millions saved over the long term.

 Support Cost Reduction Scenarios